pivotal-cf/terraforming-azure/README.md

 When deploying the isolation segments tile you can optionally route traffic through a separate domain and load balancer by specifying:

-- isolation_segment: **(default false)** Creates a DNS record and load balancer for isolation segment network traffic when set to true.
+- iso_seg_names: **(default empty list)** Creates a DNS record, load balancer, and isolation segment network for each named iso segment.

 ## Running